apresdev/apres-terraform/modules/aws/lambda/README.md

   security group attached, leaving the pre-existing ENI's with the old security group still attached.
 Worse, the new ENI's are never marked for deletion, and will remain in your AWS account until you manually delete them.

+# Lambda@Edge

+Lambda@Edge has some restrictions, which are enabled by setting the `is_lambda_at_edge` variable to true.
+The following changes are enforced:
+* the Lambda will be deployed in us-east-1, regardless of what `region` is set to.
+* the service principal `edgelambda.amazonaws.com` will be added to the IAM execution role.
+* VPC connectivity will be ignored.
+* Dead letter queues will not be created.
+* Environment variables will not be set, and additions passed in via the `environment_variables` variable will be ignored.
+* ARM64 architecture is not supported, `architectures` must be set to `x86_64`.
+The developer must ensure any binaries are compiled to the correct architecture, there is no preflight check for this.

+See [Restrictions on Lambda@Edge](https://docs.aws.amazon.com/AmazonCloudFront/latest/DeveloperGuide/lambda-at-edge-function-restrictions.html) for more details.

 # AWS IAM Permissions

 The following permissions are required to use this module, shown as a Policy snippet in JSON.